Semimetallic and semiconducting graphene-hBN multilayers with parallel or reverse stacking: Acknowledgements

 \section{Acknowledgements}

 We thank Neil Drummond, Elaheh Mostaani, and Kostya Novoselov for insightful discussions.
-This study has been supported by the European Graphene Flagship Core3 Project, EPSRC Grants EP/W006502/1, EP/V007033/1, EP/S030719/1, and EPSRC CDT Graphene-NOWNANO EP/L01548X/1.
+This study has been supported by the European Graphene Flagship Core3 Project, EPSRC Grants EP/W006502/1, EP/V007033/1, EP/S030719/1, EPSRC CDT Graphene-NOWNANO EP/L01548X/1, and by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) SFB 1277 (Project No. 314695032), SPP 2244 (Project No. 443416183).